Development of my free-piston linear alternator

 Instead of building a "conventional" double-acting free-piston engine using e.g. chainsaw cylinders, the more challenging task was to investigate this remarkably engine to reveal its potential, and to test an optimized version - and finally, to integrate a linear alternator in an advanced third stage.

 This is the first self-built engine.
 The gas exchange was fundamentally revised.
 Spark ignition is controlled through an adjustable light barrier.
 A striking feature of free-piston engines is the almost immediate throttle response, like a racing engine.
 The engine also stands several misfires, without stopping.

-Now a significant advantage of this engine turned out- at least for experimental setups:
+Now a great advantage of this engine became apparent - at least for test setups:

-Care was taken to a low operating temperature of the generator.
-Located in the engine center has the advantage to use the heat transfer from the center to the engine's outside.
+Great importance was given to a low operating temperature of the generator.
+With the central installation, the heat transport from the center to the outside could be used.

-The engine cylinders are shown schematically only.
-They were completely redesigned for improved fluid dynamics.
+The engine cylinders are only shown schematically; they were completely redesigned in terms of flow technology.

 Proof of Concept

 - An engine design has been selected that has evolutionary potential and is relatively easy to build.